 We are registered as a Data Controller with the Office of the Information Commissioner (ICO) under registration number Z627136X and we are the data controller of any personal data that you provide to MHA.

-MHA Data Protection is controlled by the Data Protection Officer, Pauline Hamilton.
-Any questions relating to this notice and our privacy practices should be sent to Pauline Hamilton at p.hamilton@milnbank.org.uk or 0141-551-8131.
+MHA Data Protection is controlled by the Data Protection Officer, Pauline Munro.
+Any questions relating to this notice and our privacy practices should be sent to Pauline Munro at p.munro@milnbank.org.uk or 0141-551-8131.